 You will be entitled to Statutory Sick Pay (SSP) provided you meet the qualifying criteria.

 Your contract will state whether you are entitled to any additional sick pay from your employer.

 Am I entitled to holiday pay?

-Yes you are entitled to paid holidays, the amount will depend on the amount of hours you work and will be accrued in the normal way.
+Yes, you are entitled to paid holidays, the amount will depend on the number of hours you work and will be accrued in the normal way.

 Are there a minimum number of hours I must work?

 Your employment will normally be for a minimum of 30 hours per week but maybe more.
 In a small number of circumstances, where there is a recognised reason why the apprenticeship needs to be for fewer hours, working fewer hours than 30 per week will be allowed as long as it does not fall below a minimum of 16 hours.